astillsjr/focus-flow-frontend/from-backend.md

    - Nudges are automatically canceled when tasks are started (user doesn't need encouragement anymore)
    - Nudges are automatically canceled when tasks are deleted (cleanup)
    - Nudges are **NOT** canceled when tasks are completed (they've already served their purpose of encouraging starting)

+8. **Efficiency**: This approach is more efficient because:
+   - Nudges are only generated when users are connected (saves LLM API calls)
+   - No background processing for disconnected users
+   - Resources are only used for active connections

+9. **Authentication**: The SSE endpoint automatically verifies authentication every polling cycle.
+If a user logs out, the connection is closed immediately and polling stops.